dant14/Delta-sessions/Week3/Task1/README.md

 - What is the message?

-- Try changing the text or adding more and see if you can get it back on the "console window". *Hint: see line 23, 25 and 27 - change and/or duplicate any of those on a new line*
+- Try changing the text or adding more and see if you can get it back on the "console window". *Hint: see line 23, 25 and 27 - change and/or duplicate any of those on a new line with a copy and paste*

 ### Make it buzz